business owner. Single parent Foster mom. Renter. Nonprofit founder. Decades in the district.

 “Improving our quality of life starts with rebuilding our small business economy; keeping our parks and public spaces both safe and clean; planting trees for shade; and celebrating the art, music, creativity and cultural diversity that defines Council District 13.”

-Dylan Kendall is an entrepreneur, community builder, and problem solver running for Los Angeles City Council in District 13 where she has lived, worked, and raised her family for more than 30 years.
+Dylan Kendall is an entrepreneur and enterprise builder running for LA City Council in District 13, where she has lived, worked, and raised her family for more than 30 years.

 Subscribe to the newsletter